 - Watching the kids help collect little twigs and branches for the fire with my husband.

-- Seeing the kids hike and explore on the open mountain face on the trail we went to.
+- Seeing the kids hike and explore on the open mountain face on the trail we went on.

 - Buying a rainbow kite for them and seeing them run all over the campsite to get it to fly.